 Yamikani is the fourth of five children.
 Although she grew up in the city, she was never far from agriculture, often visiting her grandparent’s farm.
 As she explains, “In my country, if you have lots of maize you are considered wealthy because our food staple nsima is made from maize flour.
 Knowing my grandparents had maize made me feel comfortable knowing I wasn’t going to die of hunger.”

 With three older sisters also studying, finances were very tight and she had to find ways to support herself and pay tuition fees.
-She negotiated a job as a classroom assistant in efforts to reduce her debts to her school and enable her to take the end-of-year exams.
+She negotiated a job as a classroom assistant in an effort to reduce her debts to her school and enable her to take the end-of-year exams.
 She held leadership roles as Chairperson of the Student Christian Organization and Vice President of the Wildlife Club.
-She also coordinated a community tree planting project, sourcing native seeds and planting nearly 500 trees.
+She also coordinated a community tree-planting project, sourcing native seeds and planting nearly 500 trees.

 Yamikani found out about EARTH and knew right away that was where she wanted to study.
 “I knew that at EARTH I’d get the kind of education and experience I need to make a difference back home.
 When I was young, I thought I wanted to be a lawyer, and as I grew up I realized that I don’t want to be someone who works for the benefit of only themselves.
 With agriculture, I believe I can help others in my community and my country.”

-After graduating from high school, Yamikani moved to northern Malawi and volunteered with International Citizenship Services, working with at-risk girls to encourage them to continue their education and educating them about the risks of teen pregnancy, which was a huge issue in the region.
+After graduating from high school, Yamikani moved to northern Malawi and volunteered with International Citizenship Services, working with at-risk girls to encourage them to continue their education and informing them about the risks of teen pregnancy, which has been a significant issue in the region.

 With agriculture, I believe I can help others in my community and my country. – Yamikani

-Yamikani won a prize from the Mastercard Foundation 2019 Social Venture Challenge and funding from the Social Enterprise fund to support her mushroom farm project, which she is doing together with a fellow EARTH graduate.
+Yamikani won a prize from the Mastercard Foundation 2019 Social Venture Challenge and funding from the Social Enterprise fund to support her mushroom farm project, which she is working on together with a fellow EARTH alumni.
 MUSHECO Farm will train unemployed youth and women in Mzuzu, Malawi to cultivate high-quality oyster mushrooms.

 For more information about the Fellowship Program and about being a Host Partner, please contact us.